-- Physical abuse e.g. (biting, hitting, kicking, hair pulling etc.)

-- Sexually harmful behaviour/sexual abuse e.g. (inappropriate sexual language, touching, sexual assault etc.)

-- Bullying (physical, name calling, homophobic etc.)

-- Cyber bullying

-- Sexting

-- Initiation / Hazing

-- Prejudiced Behaviour

-- Teenage relationship abuse
+- Physical abuse e.g. (biting, hitting, kicking, hair pulling etc.) - Sexually harmful behaviour/sexual abuse e.g. (inappropriate sexual language, touching, sexual assault etc.) - Bullying (physical, name calling, homophobic etc.) - Cyber bullying - Sharing nude and semi-nude images (sexting) - Upskirting (taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm) - Initiation / Hazing (could include actions, including harassment, abuse or humiliation; could be involved in initiation ceremonies) - Prejudiced Behaviour - Teenage relationship abuse - Any form of child exploitation (the use of children for someone else's advantage, gratification or profit often resulting in unjust and harmful treatment of the child.
+It covers situations of manipulation, misuse, abuse, victimisation, oppression or ill-treatment)

-The School recognises that children can be particularly vulnerable in residential settings and are alert to the potential for peer on peer abuse.
-It also recognises the gendered nature of peer on peer abuse (i.e. that it is more likely that girls will be victims and boys perpetrators), but that all peer on peer abuse is unacceptable and will be taken seriously.
+The school recognises that children can be particularly vulnerable in residential settings and are alert to the potential for peer-on-peer abuse.
+It also recognises the gendered nature of peer-on-peer abuse (i.e. that it is more likely that girls will be victims and boys perpetrators), but that all peer-on-peer abuse is unacceptable and will be taken seriously.